-Unlike most Printed circuit boards, a Rigid Flex PCB has multiple different layers of both rigid and flexible technology so that it may be able to function at an optimum level without the risk of breaking.
+Unlike most Printed circuit boards, a Rigid-Flex PCB has multiple different layers of both rigid and flexible technology so that it may function at an optimum level without the risk of breaking.

-The shape of the Rigid-flex is similar to a spring, where if you happen to stretch or compress it will return to its original state.
+The shape of the Rigid-flex is similar to a spring, where if you stretch or compress it, it will return to its original state.

-However, that doesn't mean that all Flex PCBs have a constant shape, various devices have a somewhat flexible PCB that allows them to have no regular shape.
+However, that doesn't mean that all Flex PCBs have a constant shape; various devices have a somewhat flexible PCB that allows them to have no regular form.

 Image 1: Rigid Flexible Circuit